AGGRAPHS / ADAPTIVE CLIPS | developped with Francois Roche

 All images & morphologies for the Aggraphs/Clips by Marc Fornes

-Computational protocols (Rhinoscript) for Aggraphs/Clips & 3D weaving: Marc Fornes ©2008
+Computational protocols (Rhinoscript) for Aggraphs/Clips & 3D weaving by Marc Fornes

-Both schemes presented bellow are part of many options developped in Rhinoscript for a system of adaptive Aggraphs/Clips onto a primary set of non uniform longitudinal structural members.
+Both schemes presented bellow are part of many options developed in Rhinoscript for a system of adaptive Aggraphs/Clips onto a primary set of non uniform longitudinal structural members.

 The option bellow (not final) was looking at an assembly of single type of rings with standard pipes (of custom length) — a ring /steel pipes interface would have been needed in order to allow the rings to follow the direction of the weave for perfect snapping.